 Here are the step-by-step instructions on how to make this easy Taco Pasta in an Instant Pot, or any comparable electric pressure cooker.

-Close the lid and set the valve to the sealing position.
-Pressure cook for 3 mins.
-For time variation for different pasta shapes, read the notes.
+- Close the lid and pressure cook for 3 mins.
+For time variations for different pasta shapes, refer to the notes.

-After the cooking time is up, carefully release the pressure manually, and open the lid once the pin drops.
+- After the cooking time is up, carefully release the pressure manually.
+Open the lid once the pin drops.

-Stir in shredded cheese and mix it well (pic 5 & 6).
+- Stir in the shredded cheese and mix it well (pics 5 & 6).
 Garnish with chopped spring onions, chopped cilantro, avocado chunks, and a squeeze of lime.
 Enjoy!

 Want to use another shape of pasta?
 Refer to the pasta cooking time chart in this article: Instant Pot Pasta.